WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/ref.func
 - the instruction (REF.FUNC x) is valid with the function type [] -> [FUNCREF] if:
-  - the function type C.FUNCS[x] is defined in the context.
+  - the function type C.FUNCS[x] exists.
   - C.FUNCS[x] is ft.

 Instr_ok/ref.is_null